Studies: Route 60 Corridor Study

 Two citizen information meetings were held on Wednesday, July 17, 2019 at the Buckingham County Administration Complex Auditorium and Wednesday, July 24, 2019 at Powhatan Middle School.

-Citizen information meetings previously scheduled for March 26 in Buckingham and April 1 in Powhatan have been canceled for public health and safety.
-The public may view information that would have been shared at the previously scheduled meetings on this page or the Richmond District project page.
-A virtual presentation and comment period will be available March 26 through April 11.
+Citizen information meetings previously scheduled for March 26 in Buckingham and April 1 in Powhatan were canceled for public health and safety.
+The public may view information that would have been shared at the previously scheduled meetings on this page or the Lynchburg District project page.
+A virtual public meeting was available for comment through April 11, 2020.

 The primary goal of this study is to provide localities with cost effective innovative intersection design improvements that are tailored for submission as SMART SCALE applications.
 In addition to recommended intersection improvements, this study will also perform a safety analysis for three (3) high crash density segments as well as a high level multi-lane analysis to determine how many lanes are necessary to maintain current Level of Service now and in the future.

 The study will identify investment recommendations that will help preserve and enhance this key transportation corridor due to the important role it plays in the region as a significant freight and tourism corridor serving Central Virginia; a vital link within the Commonwealth’s highway network, and a key east-west facility across the Commonwealth.

 This study of US 60 is a 103-mile corridor study through the Counties of Powhatan, Cumberland, Nelson,

 Appomattox, Buckingham, and Amherst and will serve as an update to a 1999 study of the same corridor which had a horizon year of 2020.